 Parent and Family Engagement workshops through Family Universities provide professional development to build skills among families and PCM staff related to outreach and communication.
 These opportunities encourage families and staff to work together as equal partners.
 These are workshops and learning opportunities provided by family universities for our families and community members.
 We will continue to this list based on feedback from families and community members.

-Present philosophy of Montessori education and discuss how the model supports PCM’s schedule and school decisions
+Present philosophy of Montessori education and discuss how the model supports PCM’s schedule and school decisions.

 Special Education and 504 Workshop – What is an IEP and related services?
 How is academic progress of students measured and reported to families.
 What is a 504?
 How can the accommodations of 504 benefit children?